 Be Proactive to Avoid Revision Rhinoplasty

 You can take steps to minimize the chances of needing revision surgery after your first rhinoplasty.
 Take your time and carefully research plastic surgeons.
-One of the best ways to start your research is by looking through online photo galleries.
+One of the best ways to start your research is to browse online photo galleries.
 To see further examples of the rhinoplasty results our surgeons produced, please visit Dr. Mustoe’s before-and-after photo gallery and Dr. Sinno’s before-and-after photo gallery.
 It’s may also be helpful to read what actual patients say about their experiences with Dr. Mustoe and Dr. Sinno.

 If you’re unhappy with the results of rhinoplasty performed by another surgeon and are considering revision rhinoplasty, Dr. Mustoe and Dr. Sinno are highly regarded as 2 of the leading rhinoplasty specialists in Chicago.
 You can meet with one of our surgeons to discuss your concerns by requesting a consultation using the online form.
 Or call us at (312) 788-2560 to have a member of our team help schedule your appointment.